Millstadt, Illinois

 Millstadt is a village in St. Clair County, Illinois, United States, located at the crossing of Illinois Routes 163 (locally, "Jefferson Avenue") and 158 (locally, "Washington Avenue").
 The village is known for its German heritage, with more than half its people of German descent.
-The population was 4,011 at the 2010 census and 4071 per the 2020 census.
+The population was 4,071, as of the 2020 census.

 History

-During a barn raising in 1836, it was proposed that a town be incorporated on land belonging to Henry Randleman.
-The name "Centerville" was proposed, as the site was equidistant from Belleville, Columbia, and Pittsburg Lake.
-The town was platted on March 13, 1837.
-In 1880, its name was changed to Millstadt, as the name Centreville was in use by another nearby town.

 In 1874, a German immigrant farm family was killed in a farming hamlet known as Saxtown, just south of the town.
 It made national headlines and became the subject of the book The Ax Murders of Saxtown.

 Geography

 According to the 2010 census, the village has a total area of 3.58 sqmi, of which 3.41 sqmi (or 95.25%) is land and 0.17 sqmi (or 4.75%) is water.

 The town center is formed by the intersection of two state highways.
 Illinois Route 158, or Washington Avenue, leads west to Columbia and east to Belleville.
 The other main street is Jefferson Avenue, the north part of which forms the southern end of Illinois Route 163, leading north to Centreville, where it intersects highways providing access to East St. Louis.
 The south end of Jefferson Avenue, as it leaves Millstadt, becomes Floraville Road.